pyaf/Image-classification-pytorch/logs.md

-9-7_densenet121_fold0_rgb_ext: Training the model on external data, class weights to 1, 1.5, 1, 1.5, 1.5, total folds =10
+`9-7_densenet121_fold0_rgb_ext`: Training the model on external data, class weights to 1, 1.5, 1, 1.5, 1.5, total folds =10

-# Files informations:

-* data/bad_train_indices.npy: list of indices in the train.csv which have a duplicate in the training data and that duplicate has a different diagnosis.
-We don't want our model to train on these images.
-* data/duplicates.npy: list of lists containing id_code's of duplicates in train.csv, i.e., all duplicates in train.csv
-* data/dups_with_same_diagnosis.npy: list of indices in train.csv which belong to images which have duplicates in train_images and their diagnosis is same
-* data/duplicate_test_ids: buggy, it has hashes of duplicate test images, gotta fix it
-* data/train_images/npy * files are images after cv2.read, BGR2GRAY, resize (224), addWeighted gaussian blur, reshape, repeat, save
-* data/train_images/npy_rgb * files are images after cv2.read, BGR2RGB, resize (224), save
-* data/train_images/npy_bengrahm : files images, preprocesses according to ben grahm's preprocessing technique, read, bgr2gray, resize, addweighted, reshape, repeat, img size = 224
-* data/train_images/npy_bengrahm_color : all data (internal + external) using bengrahm's color method, no cropping of retina, only 224 resizing
-* data/train_all.csv: contains train df of all data (internal and external), train.csv of external appended to train.csv of internal data, so bad indices still hold correct, I gotta checkout for duplicates in external data also
-* data/train_old.csv: contains id_code and diagnosis of external data only *

-# Extra remarks shortcut/keywords

-* bengrahmscolor: bengramhms color images on orginal data only
-* bgcold: bengrahms color images on old data only
-* bgpreold: bengrahms color images, model pre-trained on old data
-* bgc20ksamp: 20k images sampled from org dataset accord to its distribution.
-* bgcoldsamp: same as above, with sampled data, according to the dist of org data
-* bgcpos: using ben grahms color images, with model *p*retrained on *o*ld data *s*ampled acc to dist of present data.

-# Models on training:

 ### 9 Jul

-9 Jul: weights/9-7_densenet121_fold0_rbg to be trained on npy_rgb with class weights [1, 1.5, 1, 1.5, 1.5] with best threshold on val set being saved with each checkpoint. *The submission.py* needs to be modified accordingly.
+9 Jul: `weights/9-7_densenet121_fold0_rbg` to be trained on npy_rgb with class weights [1, 1.5, 1, 1.5, 1.5] with best threshold on val set being saved with each checkpoint. *The submission.py* needs to be modified accordingly.
 Gotta remove the best_thresshold function from there.

-* weights/9-7_densenet121_fold0_rbg_ext: same as above, trained on npy_rgb of external dataset, the one from previouss competition, was performing poorly on original train set, total_folds=10
+* `weights/9-7_densenet121_fold0_rbg_ext` : same as above, trained on npy_rgb of external dataset, the one from previouss competition, was performing poorly on original train set, total_folds=10

 ### 10 Jul

-* 10 Jul: weights/10-7_densenet121_fold0_rgb: trained with val set sanctity on original dataset, total_folds = 5: LB: 0.66
+* 10 Jul: `weights/10-7_densenet121_fold0_rgb` : trained with val set sanctity on original dataset, total_folds = 5: LB: 0.66
-* 10 Jul: weights/10-7_densenet121_fold0_rgb_cw1: with classweights 1, 1.3, 1, 1.3, 1, as the previous model is getting biased towards class 4,
+* 10 Jul: `weights/10-7_densenet121_fold0_rgb_cw1` : with classweights 1, 1.3, 1, 1.3, 1, as the previous model is getting biased towards class 4,

 FUCK! the sampler was None all the while!!!!!!!!!!! moved class weights to Trainer class, if class_weights is None, the shuffle will be True, else there there will be weighted sampler.